ewels/rich-codex/README.md

 ### `include`

-Files to search for rich-img-action comments.
+Files to search for rich-codex comments.

 ### `exclude`

-Files to exclude from search for rich-img-action comments.
+Files to exclude from search for rich-codex comments.

 ### `cmd`